Last Revised: 19 July 2019

 “Self-Serve Kiosk Fee or SSK Fee” means the fee payable by Customer in respect of use of the Self-Serve Kiosk Software Module as set forth in any Order Form.

-“Services” mean any services made available by Roller to Customer pursuant to any Order Form, including the Roller Services, Platform Setup Services, and the Support Services.
+“Services” mean any services made available by Roller to Customer pursuant to any Order Form, including the Roller Services, Onboarding Services, and the Support Services.

 “Software” means the software programs provided by Roller, including any copies, configurations, updates, upgrades, modifications, enhancements, and any derivative works thereof.